3 REASONS WHY WE SHOULDN’T PRODUCE MORE PLASTIC THAN WE NEED

-That plastics can now be made from a wide range of renewable feedstocks (corn, sugarcane, soy, canola, etc.) doesn’t change anything.
-Bioplastics still consume fossil fuels for their making and often contain petroleum.
-Most importantly, they are problematic on a large scale because they take up agricultural land.
-The yet small production of bioplastics (see below chart) already competes with food crops for arable plots, which means we are clearing Continue reading
+That plastics can now be made from a wide range of renewable feedstocks (corn, sugarcane, soy, canola, etc.) does not change anything.
+Bioplastics still consume fossil fuels for their making and often Continue reading

-You may want to read Part 1: How we filled the oceans with plastic in just over 60 years, for a better understanding of the present blog.
+You may first want to read How we filled the oceans with plastic in just over 60 years for some context about plastic waste.

 B, C and D are waste recovery operations.
 According to the European Court of Justice, the “principal objective [of waste recovery] is that the waste serve a useful purpose in replacing other materials which would have had to be used for that purpose, thereby conserving natural resources” (Abfall Service AG, C-6/00, 2002, known as the “ASA” case).
 This is also the definition of the 2008 Waste Framework directive (see below).